 In a consumer environment that demands greater corporate responsibility, retailers that can prove accountable business practices could gain competitive advantages.
 Traditional audits help shed light on supply chain practices but are very time consuming.
 Using blockchain provides a more efficient alternative, as retailers can perform audits in real time.
 Blockchain could also help retailers assess product integrity and be useful in tracking the various parts of distributed orders.

 Reimagining supply chains to produce real-time, personalized products and experiences will be an advantage in an era where consumers are drawn to stores offering bespoke, technology-enabled entertainment, such as mixed-reality mirrors.
-Fast manufacturing through 3D printing could be used to create products custom products on demand, while alleviating the need for stores to hold finished inventory.
+Fast manufacturing through 3D printing could be used to create custom products on demand, while alleviating the need for stores to hold finished inventory.
 Stores could instead become micro-warehouses for supplies and mini-factories for building products, thereby collapsing steps in the chain.
 Using shared logistics services or autonomous delivery would help them with last-mile fulfillment to the consumer.

 Designing values-driven, consumer-centric supply chains can also help grow sales and profitability by increasing the perceived value of inventory to consumers.
 Retailers most deeply connect with consumers through the emotional experience their services provide, or the societal impact they foster.
 Reframing supply chains around the consumer allows retailers to deepen their relationships with consumers by understanding how best to connect with them.